hanyu-dev/tokio-splice2/README.md

 ## MSRV

-1.70.0 (For running the examples, we recommend using the latest stable Rust version)
+1.70.0 (To run the examples, please use the latest stable Rust version)

 ## LICENSE